Lynch/Oz: Release

 Lynch/Oz was selected to be screened in the Spotlight Documentary section of the Tribeca Festival, where it had its world premiere on June 9, 2022.
 Before its premiere, Lynch/Oz was picked up for worldwide release by Dogwoof, a British film distributor specializing in documentaries.
 The documentary had its UK premiere during the BFI London Film Festival.
 It received a limited UK theatrical release by Film 4 on December 2, 2022.
 The film received a limited theatrical release by Janus Films in North America, beginning at New York's IFC Center on June 2, 2023.

+Home media

+The film was added to the Criterion Collection in March 2024, and was released on both Blu-ray and DVD.

 Reception

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 84% based on 74 reviews, with an average rating of 7.3/10.
 The website's consensus reads, "Thoughtful and absorbing, Lynch/Oz offers an appropriately unique analysis of one of cinema's most idiosyncratic artists."
 According to Metacritic, which assigned a weighted average score of 62 out of 100 based on 18 critics, the film received "generally favorable" reviews.

 Screen Internationals Tara Judah wrote, "With its impressive array of hundreds of film clips, frenetic editing and whip-smart narrators, Lynch/Oz offers an exciting prism through which to view Lynch's oeuvre."
 David Ehrlich of IndieWire wrote, "Lynch/Oz is less compelling for any of its individual theories or observations than for how it frames movies as permeable membranes that flicker between personal obsession and the collective unconscious."
 Varietys Owen Gleiberman wrote, "Lynch/Oz is bursting with ideas [...] but the movie is too pie-in-the-sky to quite make it over the rainbow."